valueflows/vf-graphql/README.md

 - `schemas/` contains the actual GraphQL schema definition files. **These are the files you should edit.**
 	- `schemas/bridging/` contains files which are automatically loaded in `buildSchema`.
 The filenames are dot-separated, and if all of the filename components are present in the module IDs passed then the schema is injected.
 For a list of available module IDs, see `schema-manifest.js`.
 - `build/`, `json-schema.json` and the other `*.js` files are excluded from version control.
 They are generated from the schema definition files, using helper code in `lib/scripts/`.

+### Code structure

+The "bridging" schema files in `schemas/bridging/` create non-obvious behaviour within the top-level schema modules in `schemas/`.
+On first glance, some fields (eg. `EconomicEvent.realizationOf`) may appear to be missing from the record type definitions.
+However, this field's presence in the `observation.agreement` "bridging" schema means that it will automatically be added to the output schema if both `observation` and `agreement` are included.
+So&mdash; always check these files for a property before consider it missing as it may be part of a cross-module relationship or index.

+The `buildSchema` helper defined in the module root manages all the logic for managing "bridging" schemas internally.

 ### Publishing to NPM